Leadtech/boot-rabbit-mq/README.md

 ### Responsibility

 A consumer is responsible for listening and processing received messages from a particular queue.
 Both the consumer and producer classes are tightly coupled to the QueueTemplate class.
-The queue template provides a single point of configuration that contains all information either on them needs to successfully connect, publish and subscribe to each other using RabbitMQ.
+The queue template provides a single configuration that applies to both consumers and producers.

 ### Implementing your consumer